aregtech/areg-sdk/examples/README.md

 - **Key Features**: Dynamic connection to **mcrouter** and real-time communication.
 - **Sub-projects**:
-  - `17_register`: Instantiates a public service.
+  - `17_register`: Instantiates a **Public Service** used by all processes.
-  - `17_chatter`: Provides and consumes public services.
+  - `17_chatter`: Provides and consumes dynamic Public Services.

 ---

 #### **[18_locwatchdog](./18_locwatchdog/)**

-The **[18_locwatchdog](./18_locwatchdog/)** project showcases a local **watchdog** service designed for **multithreaded** applications.
+The **[18_locwatchdog](./18_locwatchdog/)** project showcases a **Watchdog** object in Local Service case for **multithreaded** applications.
 It actively monitors threads and automatically restarts them if they fail, ensuring that service components remain operational and fault-tolerant.

-- **Key Features**: Implements a local watchdog for robust fault tolerance within a single process.
+- **Key Features**: Within a single process implements a Local Service in a thread with the Watchdog for robust fault tolerance.
 - **Sub-project**:
-  - `18_locservice`: Monitors and restarts services within the same process, improving reliability and resilience.
+  - `18_locservice`: Within multithreading process, a Watchdog monitors and restarts service, improving reliability and resilience.

 ---

 #### **[19_pubwatchdog](./19_pubwatchdog/)**

-The **[19_pubwatchdog](./19_pubwatchdog/)** project extends the **watchdog** concept to support **inter-process communication (IPC)**, ensuring fault-tolerance across multiple processes.
+The **[19_pubwatchdog](./19_pubwatchdog/)** project extends the **Watchdog** concept to support **inter-process communication (IPC)**, ensuring fault-tolerance across multiple processes.
 It monitors public services, restarts them in case of failure, and notifies all connected service consumers.

-- **Key Features**: A public service watchdog that monitors threads, restarts services upon failure, and ensures that consumers are notified of disconnections.
+- **Key Features**: A Watchdog that monitors threads with Public Service, restarts services upon failure, and ensures that consumers are notified of disconnections.
 - **Sub-projects**:
-  - `19_pubclient`: Simulates a service consumer that detects and reacts to provider failures by handling service disconnections.
+  - `19_pubclient`: Simulates a service consumer that reacts to Provider failures by handling service disconnections.
-  - `19_pubservice`: Houses a watchdog responsible for monitoring threads with public service providers and ensuring fault recovery.
+  - `19_pubservice`: Houses a Watchdog responsible for monitoring threads with Public Service Providers and ensuring fault recovery.

 ---